rust-lang/rust/text/0000-really-tagged-unions.md

 ```

 It should be noted that Rust enums should still idiomatically not have any repr annotation, as this allows for maximum optimization opportunities and the precise layout is unlikely to matter.
-If a deterministic layout is required, `repr(X)` should be preferred by default over `repr(C, X)` as it has a strictly superior space-usage, and incidentally works in older versions of Rust.
-However `repr(C, X)` is a reasonable choice for a more idiomatic-feeling tagged union, or to interoperate with an existing C(++) codebase.
+If a deterministic layout is required, `repr(Int)` should be preferred by default over `repr(C, Int)` as it has a strictly superior space-usage, and incidentally works in older versions of Rust.
+However `repr(C, Int)` is a reasonable choice for a more idiomatic-feeling tagged union, or to interoperate with an existing C(++) codebase.

+There are a few enum repr combinations that are left unspecified under this proposal, and thus produce compiler warnings:

+* repr(Int1, Int2)
+* repr(C, Int) on C-like enums
+* repr(C) on a zero-variant enum
+* repr(Int) on a zero-variant enum
+* repr(packed) on an enum
+* repr(simd) on an enum

 # Reference-level explanation